 Ever get the feeling that your organization hasn’t always green-lighted the projects most likely to deliver a solid return?
 Ever run into issues keeping the right resources allocated to the most important projects?
 If so, it might be time to dig deeper into what project portfolio management programs can offer your business.

-Project portfolio management (PPM) software is a decision making tool–“answer software,” if you like.
-And, what are the most important answers it’s designed to help you find?
+Project portfolio management (PPM) software is a decision making tool that helps CEOs, CFOs, CIOs, and other executives determine the right project priorities.
 Namely, what are the right initiatives to pursue and when should they be pursued.
-Sounds simple enough.
-But this single concept involves all sorts of complexity in the real world.
-In order to come up with the right answers–the right project priorities–you need to be able to weigh all the different factors that go into a project-by-project cost/benefits analysis.
+In order to come up with the right project priorities, you need to be able to weigh all the different factors that go into a project-by-project cost/benefits analysis.

 The central functional capabilities of project portfolio management systems include: